pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 }

 ```
-We'll need a source file that will contain stub implementation:
+We'll need a source file that will contain a stub implementation:

 ``` csharp
 using System;